|

 If the test fails, please review this overview for any mistakes.

-to limit access to specific authenticated Windows users, or to clients
+limit access to specific authenticated Windows users, or to clients

 that can provide a pool password.